 Where to Adopt or Buy a Maine Coon Cat

 You may be able to find a pure-breed Maine coon cat through a breeder in your area, but if you would rather adopt from a rescue organization, check out:

 More Cat Breeds and Further Research

 Whether you intend to show or breed your Maine coon or just want a pet for your family, your main objective will be to select a healthy, friendly cat with no harmful genetic defects.
-Be sure to talk to other Maine coon cat owners, responsible breeders, and rescue organizations.
+Talk to other Maine coon cat owners, responsible breeders, and rescue organizations.

-If you’re interested in large cat breeds, look into these to compare pros and cons:
+If you are interested in large cat breeds, look into these to compare pros and cons:

 There are many cat breeds out there.
 With a little research, you can find the right one to bring home.